Juan Ponce Enrile: First Senate term

 In May 1987, Enrile won a seat in the 1987 election as one of two opposition members in the country's 24-member Senate (the other being Joseph Estrada), finishing 24th.
 He was unable to be proclaimed until August when the electoral protest filed by Augusto Sanchez was dismissed.
 He formally assumed office on August 15, 1987.
+In later years, Enrile continued alleging that the Aquino government manipulated the vote count during the 1987 elections, which he called "Cory Magic".

-In the same month, an attempted coup against Aquino escalated and led to the destruction of the Armed Forces General Headquarters (AFPGHQ) in Camp Aguinaldo in Quezon City.
+In the same month Enrile assumed office as senator, an attempted coup against Aquino escalated and led to the destruction of the Armed Forces General Headquarters (AFPGHQ) in Camp Aguinaldo in Quezon City.
 He was detained in Camp Aguinaldo over suspicion of planning the coup with Lt.
 Col. Gregorio Honasan but was released days later for lack of evidence.
 Enrile later stated numerous recalls about the martial law era, of which all were flip-flops from his previous statements during his term as secretary of defense and during the ouster of Marcos.
-He was dubbed by then-President Corazon Aquino as "Pambansang Balimbing" (national political turncoat) for his contradicting statements and "Dakilang Miron" (great bystander) for his inconvenient bystander and opportunistic attitude.
+He was dubbed by then-President Corazon Aquino as Pambansang Balimbing (national political turncoat) for his contradicting statements and Dakilang Miron (great bystander) for his inconvenient bystander and opportunistic attitude.

 Member of the House of Representatives

 In 1992, before his term in the Senate had ended, Enrile predicted that he might lose the senatorial election or win, but only serve three years in office.
-Under the transitory provisions of the 1987 Constitution, the 12 candidates who receive the greatest number of votes serve a six-year term, the next 12 only three years.
 He ran instead for the House of Representatives of the Philippines.
 He was elected and represented the First District of Cagayan.